 Elko County is the second-largest county by area in Nevada, and the fourth-largest in the United States.
-At 17,203 square miles, such an open space provides Elko citizens and passerby a varied landscape of mountains, hills, valleys, ranch and rangeland.
-The cold season averages between -below 0 º to 25º, while the hot season averages at about 79 º.
-Midway between Reno and Salt Lake City, and bordering Idaho and Utah, Elko County is seated perfectly for a blend of rural industry, small town life, and a not-so-distant city connection.
+At 17,203 square miles, such an open space provides Elko citizens and passersby a varied landscape of mountains, hills, valleys, ranch and rangeland.
+The cold season averages between below zero to 25 F, while the hot season averages 79 F. Midway between Reno and Salt Lake City, and bordering Idaho and Utah, Elko County is seated perfectly for a blend of rural industry, small town life and a not-so-distant city connection.
 The Shoshone Paiute Tribes of Duck Valley Reservation occupy 289,819 acres, straddling the Nevada-Idaho border.